spsforks/QB64-Wiki/CHDIR.md

 ## Example(s)

-*Example 1:* The following code is Windows-specific:
+The following code is Windows-specific:

 ```vb